Dr Julia Crook

 Profile

-I am a member of the Institute for Climate and Atmospheric Science.
-I work with Doug Parker (Leeds) and Chris Taylor (CEH) looking at impacts of vegetation on convection in West Africa using convection permitting models (VERA).
-Using storm tracking code I am investigating the influence of the land surface and atmospheric profile at different stages of storm lifecycles.
+I have also worked with Doug Parker (Leeds) and Chris Taylor (CEH) looking at impacts of vegetation on convection in West Africa using convection permitting models (VERA) - in particular I used the 4km Met Office UM to analyse the impacts of deforestation in West Africa since 1950.
+I also investigated the ability of the Met Office UM at different resolutions to represent the properties of Mesoscale Convective Systems compared to observed storms in satellite data using storm tracking code.
 The results of this project should provide underpinning knowledge required for both future improvements in weather and climate prediction and tropical forest management.

-In 2012 I obtained my PhD 'Quantifying zonal patterns of climate feedbacks and their role in polar amplification' from the University of Leeds and since then have been a research fellow.
+In 2012 I obtained my PhD 'Quantifying zonal patterns of climate feedbacks and their role in polar amplification' from the University of Leeds (with Piers Forster) and since then have been a research fellow.
 From 1990-2006 I worked as a software engineer before giving this up to return to university to study climate change.

 Research interests